0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

          privateVotingPbcAddress,
          _voteId,
          _votesFor,
-         _votesAgainst,
-         _abstaining
+         _votesAgainst
       ));
 }
 ```

-To publish the result the function takes the four inputs that identifies which vote was concluded,
+To publish the result the function takes the three inputs that identifies which vote was concluded,
 the numbers of the results and the proof provided by the contract.

 Before we can trust that the result is correct and has not been tampered with we need to verify the